If anybody wants to leave the Congress, they will: Rahul Gandhi on Sachin Pilot’s rebellion

 However, Congress general secretary and party spokesperson Randeep Singh Surjewala has told the news agency that "this story is factually incorrect".

-Pilot was sacked as the Deputy Chief Minister of Rajasthan and as president of the state unit following his rebellion against Chief Minister Ashok Gehlot.
+Pilot was sacked as the deputy chief minister of Rajasthan and as president of the state unit following his rebellion against Chief Minister Ashok Gehlot.

 Pilot today categorically denied that he was going to join the opposition Bharatiya Janata Party (BJP).

-Rahul's reported remarks came even as the Congress party tried to woo back one of its strongest leader in Rajasthan, who has also served in the Union Council of Ministers.
+Rahul's reported remarks came even as the Congress party tried to woo back one of its strongest leaders in Rajasthan, who has also served in the Union Council of Ministers.